Configuring TWCS for IoT Sensor Data Streams in Cassandra 4.x/5.x

 else

-Rollback Path: If repair stalls or causes disk I/O saturation, terminate all in-flight repair sessions via the JMX StorageService.forceTerminateAllRepairSessions operation (or restart the affected node), then reschedule during off-peak maintenance windows.
+Rollback Path: If repair stalls or saturates disk I/O, terminate in-flight sessions via StorageService.forceTerminateAllRepairSessions (or restart the node) and reschedule for an off-peak window.
 Note that nodetool cleanup only removes data no longer owned after token-range changes; it does not clear repair state.

 | Metric | Threshold | Action |